Last updated October 2018

 |UK, 2010 (28)||5 vegan women||.9|

-Vegans and vegetarians have been shown in many studies to have lower levels of long chain omega-3 fatty acids (EPA and DHA) than meat eaters.
-Table 4 shows the results of some of these studies.
+Vegans and vegetarians have been shown in many studies to have lower blood levels of EPA and DHA than meat eaters.
+The table below shows the results of some of these studies.
 The general trend is that lacto-ovo vegetarians and vegans have lower levels of EPA and DHA in their blood.
+In the 2005 UK study (19), time as vegan wasn’t associated with lower EPA or DHA levels, suggesting that blood levels stabilize after an initial drop.

 |Meat Eaters (no fish)||359||47||215|